-We present educational programs to local Garden Clubs and other organizations who request information on local birds and wildlife.
+We present educational programs to the local Garden Club and other organizations that request information on local birds and wildlife.

 FMWAS has participated in presenting classes on birds for the University of West Florida’s Leisure Learning series.

-Our society has supported Chapter leader Lucy Duncan’s efforts to assist a local high school team who competed in the National Science Olympiad, winning first place in the Florida State completion in 2010.
+Our society has supported Chapter Leader Lucy Duncan’s efforts to assist a local high school team that competed in the National Science Olympiad, winning first place in the Florida State competition in 2010.

-FMWAS has annually presented awards to student participants for outstanding achievements at the West Panhandle Regional Science and Engineering Fair for research that promotes understanding and preservation of the environment that supports all living things.
-The winners receive a certificate of merit, a classic book on bird conservation, and a one-year membership in National Audubon Society and our chapter.
+FMWAS has annually presented awards to students in the Junior and Senior Divisions at the West Panhandle Regional Science and Engineering Fair for research that promotes understanding and preservation of the environment that supports all living things.
+The winners receive a certificate of merit, a classic book on conservation, an FMWAS t-shirt, and a one-year membership in our local chapter, the National Audubon Society and Audubon Florida.

 FMWAS participates annually in the Christmas Bird Counts and the Great Backyard Bird Counts, the citizen science projects sponsored by the National Audubon Society.
 We would like to encourage FMWAS members and other interested persons to contact the chapter about participating in these programs.
 We would like to encourage local teachers to participate in the Great Backyard Bird Count with their students: http://www.audubon.org/conservation/science/christmas-bird-count and http://www.birdcount.org/

 The Francis M. Weston Audubon Society is a non-profit IRS 501 [c] corporation and is registered as an exempt charitable organization under Chapter 496 of Florida statues.